-RULE 5: FLAG FOOTBALL OFFICIALS MECHANICS
+RULE 5.
+FLAG FOOTBALL OFFICIALS MECHANICS

-SECTION 1: THE BASIC POSITIONING OF OFFICIALS
+SECTION 1.
+THE BASIC POSITIONING OF OFFICIALS REFEREE

-REFEREE

-- a.
+Article 1. a.
 The referee is the head official for the scheduled contest.
-He is responsible for giving signals, penalty enforcement and the workings of his or her crew.b.
-Put the ball in play and count the 25-second huddle time. - b.
-Fut the ball in play and count the 20-second huddle time. - c.
-Look at the defense for "lining up head over the center". - d.
-Watch for illegal movement before the ball is snapped. - e.
+He is responsible for giving signals, penalty enforcement and the workings of his or her crew.

+b.
+Put the ball in play and count the 25-second huddle time.

+c.
+Look at the defense for "lining up head over the center".

+d.
+Watch for illegal movement before the ball is snapped.

+e.
 Once the ball is snapped, watch for illegal screening and illegal rushing.